 My money is on ‘no’.
-Or more accurately… sorta-kinda-no. I think for higher end bikes we will see a dual system become commonplace, letting riders choose one or the other as they see fit in the moment.
+Or more accurately… sorta-kinda-no. I think for higher end bikes a dual system could become commonplace, letting riders choose one or the other as they see fit in the moment.
 One mode for recreation.
 One for transportation.

 But if it has to be a this-or-that binary choice, then torque-sensing won’t survive the test of time.
 Why?
 Sheer weight of numbers, and the growth of the automobile replacement market.
 Look at global ebike sales.
 Only a small fraction of ebikes are sold in the European and North American markets, where recreational cycling is a thing.
 Instead look at the Far East, where bicycles are simply utilitarian transportation and there is no stigma attached to effortless travel.
 Whats the norm there?